Botanical Name: Diospyros virginiana

 Description: Persimmon is a widely distributed medium to large deciduous tree forming colonies via suckers.
-It is native to east and east-central Texas but is adaptable to many soil types.
+It is native to Florida.
 Young trees are distinctively pyramidal but become oval with age.
 The leaves are a dark glossy green that can develop yellow, orange, to red-purple fall color before they go deciduous.
 Grows in sun to part shade to 35-60′ tall x 25-35′ wide.
 These are self-fertile, meaning they don’t need another persimmon tree in the area to set fruit.
 Common Persimmons start setting fruit when they’re 3-9 years old.
 Trees in 3-gallon containers are 3-5 years old, trees in 1-gallon containers are 1-3 years old.

 The large, orange, edible fruit attracts wildlife.
 On old trunks the bark is thick and dark-gray to almost black and broken into scaly, squarish blocks.
 Common persimmon is deciduous.
 Best-known by its sweet, orange fruit in autumn, and needs cold weather to ripen.

 When ripe, the sweet fruit of Persimmon somewhat recalls the flavor of dates.
 Immature fruit contains tannin and is strongly astringent.
 Persimmons are consumed fresh and are used to make puddings, cakes, and beverages.
 American Indians made persimmon bread and stored the dried fruit like prunes.
 Opossums, raccoons, skunks, deer, and birds also feed upon the fruit.
 Has special value to honey bees and is host plant for Luna moth caterpillars.